Factbox - Libyan assets held and released

 -- Austria is examining ways to free up the money but says it needs legal documents from the NTC.

--- Britain said on August 30 the U.N. had agreed to its request to release $1.55 billion of Libyan bank notes.
+-- Britain said on August 30 the United Nations had agreed to its request to release $1.55 billion of Libyan bank notes.

+-- France on Thursday released 1.5 billion euros ($2.16 billion) of Libyan assets.
+The approval by the U.N.
+Sanctions Committee will release about one-fifth of the total Libyan assets parked in French banks.

+-- Italy has begun unfreezing 350 million euros ($503.9 million) of Libyan funds in Italian banks as a first step in a broader effort to unblock all of the country's assets.

 -- Switzerland said last week it planned to release millions of Swiss francs worth of frozen Libyan assets as soon as the United Nations lifted sanctions.